Everyday lipsticks, for me, aren’t MLBB-type colors. I usually wear either strong or deep colors to compensate for lack of eye makeup.

 I bought this off of a makeup de-stash sale, barely used, at 50% off.
 Yay!

 I didn’t expect to like it as much as I do.
 Donna warned me that Please Me made her lips look drier than usual.
 That occurrence seems common with light colored mattes, but on me, it looks ok.
-I think that my lips are anatomically compatible with matte lipsticks.
+I think that my lips are made for matte lipsticks.

 I love pairing this with Rouge Bunny Rouge Original Skin Blush in Gracilis.
 The combo gives me a very feminine look.